Governance Statement

 Investigation of Reported Breaches:

-• Investigations will be conducted in a respectful and professional manner by the Audit Committee, the Board of Governors, or their delegate ("the investigator").
+• Investigations will be conducted in a respectful and professional manner by the Quality, Compliance, and Audit Committee, the Board of Governors, or their delegate ("the investigator").

 • All parties involved will be treated with respect and given the opportunity to clarify and explain the circumstances surrounding the alleged breach.